How to reduce income tax in the UK using tax-efficient investments

 Example: If an individual investor were to invest the maximum annual investment limit of £200,000 into a VCT, they could potentially claim back up to £60,000 from their annual income tax bill.
 To qualify for this tax relief, investors must hold their VCT shares for at least five years.

 In addition to 30% income tax relief, VCTs can offer investors tax-free dividends.
-This means that any dividends received from VCT shares are exempt from income tax, which can make VCTs an attractive option for income-seeking investors, especially following the dividend tax allowance being halved in the 2023/24 tax year.
+This means that any dividends received from VCT shares are exempt from income tax, which can make VCTs an attractive option for income-seeking investors, especially following the dividend tax allowance being halved to just £500.

 VCT shares are also exempt from capital gains tax upon their disposal providing they have been held for at least five years, and are exempt from inheritance tax providing they have been held for two years.